Pilot Information/Local Rules

 Waypoints will be available for download either via the website or What’s Ap Dalby Big Air 2021 Group.

 The scoring system to be used will be FS.
 This system does the GPS flight verification and applies the scoring formula.
 The formula used will be the latest version of GAP supplied with the latest version of FS.
 Tracklogs will also be run through Airscore for the Australian Ladder.
-Parameters for the scoring system will be the defaults supplied.
+Parameters for the scoring system will be:

 At the end of each flying day please drop your instrument into the hangar for downloading.
 The Scorer will usually be in attendance, however, if not please leave your instrument on the table with your name on it.